bark4mark/learning-programming/README.md

 - Why programming is a good skill to learn

 ## The plan
-- Day 1/2, language basics, project overview + examples and activities.
+- Language basics, project overview + examples and activities, install git and atom, pull project and work through examples.
-- Day 3/4, recap of day basics, project selection, js events + examples and activities.
+- Using codecademy, complete the highschool js course.
+- Use the code learned in codecademy to write small apps in atom.

 ## Setup
 - Atom